haripo/react-github-contribution-calendar/README.md

 react-github-contribution-calendar
 ====

-A react component for GitHub-like heatmap calendar
+A responsive react component for GitHub-like heatmap calendar

 ## Demo